 You’ll learn to appreciate, identify and understand technical problems in construction and develop an understanding of the surveyor’s role within wider economic, legal, social, political and environmental frameworks.

 Learning to work well independently and as part of a team, and in safe and ethical ways, you’ll mix with people from other built-environment professions and develop a clear sense of professional responsibility.

 You’ll use industry-standard equipment to learn how to conduct site surveys and property inspections.
 Our facilities include a materials and testing laboratory, an environmental science and design laboratory, and a surveying laboratory.
 We also have design and AutoCAD studios.

 We have close links with several professional institutions.
 This, plus contact with local firms, ensures you’ll stay up to date with industry practice.
 You’ll also benefit from site visits and talks by professional experts.
-The opportunity to do a work placement will let you apply your skills in a real working environment.

 Our course is recognised by the Royal Institution of Chartered Surveyors (RICS).